The Practicality of Randomized Quantum Linear Systems Solvers: Results

-Let $\tau$ be a Fourier time of the form $t_{j'k'}$ that we sample using the protocol outlined in \cref{sec:sampling}.
+Let $\tau$ be a Fourier time of the form $t_{j'k'}$ that we sample using the established protocol.
 We now consider the task of implementing controlled versions of operators of the form $e^{-\imi\tilde{A}\tau}$.
-In particular, we consider two subroutines to accomplish this task: (i) \cref{subsec:PF} outlines a product formula (or \PF) approach to construct approximate time evolution operators, and (ii) \cref{subsec:RC} outlines the random Taylor expansion (or \RTE) scheme to sample from the LCU decomposition for controlled time evolution operators, which introduces a second randomized procedure into the overall algorithm.
+In particular, we consider two subroutines to accomplish this task: (i) a product formula (or \PF) approach to construct approximate time evolution operators, and (ii) the random Taylor expansion (or \RTE) scheme to sample from the LCU decomposition for controlled time evolution operators, which introduces a second randomized procedure into the overall algorithm.
 We derive the number of quantum circuit samples and gate depth per sample required to solve \cref{problem_statement} for each subroutine.
+This section in particular focuses on the \PF\ routine.